microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 # SQLToLake full export datafactory pipeline overview
 SQLToLake is a generic Azure data factory solution to enable exporting SQLServer tables data to Azure data lake gen 2 storage account.
 Pipleline can be used to export any tables available in the source database to Azure storage account in csv or Parquet data format.
-Pipeline also generates model.json file to define table schema so that can be further utilized in Azure Synapse Analytics or Power BI using Dataflow.
+Pipeline also generates model.json file that describe the table schema in CDM format so that it can be further utilized in Azure Synapse Analytics or Power BI using Dataflow.

+## Use cases
+You can use this Data factory solution template for following use cases
+1. Ingest your on-premise Dynamics AX data to Azure data lake in CDM format
+2. Ingest other on-premise SQL Database or Azure SQL database to Azure data lake in CDM format
+3. As an workaround to Tables in Data Lake feature (Only available in Tier 2+ ), ingest Finance and Operations app data from Tier 1 boxes to Azure data lake and try out SQL-On-Demand with your Finance and Operations data.

 # Pre-requisites
 To deploy data factory pipeline solution, you need to provision and collect following pre-requisites